Kristian Dennis: 2008–09 season

-Dennis graduated through the youth teams of Macclesfield Town to make his first-team debut in a 3–0 defeat at Rotherham United on 1 January 2008, coming onto the pitch as an 89th-minute substitute for Danny Thomas.
+U18 Academy Squad following a strong showing in the Puma Youth Alliance League and a run to the fifth round of the 2007–08 FA Youth Cup, after signing their 12-month deals with the first team.
+Dennis and Hirst joined Shaun Brisley, Christian Millar, James Jennings, Izak Reid, Jordan Hadfield, Matthew Flynn and Nick Blackman as first-team squad members who were trained by John Askey and Mick Holgate before getting a professional deal.
 In November 2008, Dennis joined Northern Premier League Premier Division side Ashton United on loan.
 Back with Macclesfield, he made his first League Two appearance of the 2008–09 season as a substitute in a 1–0 defeat to Morecambe at Moss Rose on 13 April.
 He scored his first goal in the English Football League 12 days later, in a 2–1 home win over Barnet, after putting the ball into the net from a Macclesfield corner for the winning goal of the game.

+2009–10 season

+In July 2009, Dennis was one of five strikers, with Emile Sinclaire, Stephen Reed, Kyle Wilson and Vinny Mukendi, in Macclesfield Town's first-team squad ahead of the 2009–10 season.
 In November 2009, he joined Northern Premier League Division One North side Woodley Sports on an initial one-month loan, which was extended for a second month, before he returned to Macclesfield in mid-January 2010.
 He scored regularly for the "Saxons", including a hat-trick against Radcliffe Borough.
 On 14 May 2010, he was one of 11 players released by Macclesfield at the conclusion of the 2009–10 season.